 Are you good with green, or love to network?
 Ticket sales alone don’t cover our costs, so Washington Revels relies on the support of companies, foundations, and individuals like you.
 Whether it’s researching grant opportunities, writing a sponsorship pitch, soliciting auction donations, or thanking donors, all of it helps to grow the Revels circle ever wider.
 Every dollar you raise for Washington Revels goes directly into putting on the events, programs and educational services that that you love and that make us such a unique performing arts community for participants in the DC/MD/VA area.

-Got the gift of gab?
-Be a spokesperson at any of the wide variety of performances we present – and it’s simple, really!
+Want to talk about Revels?
+Be a spokesperson at any of the wide variety of performances we present — and it’s simple, really!
 You sit at our information table and respond to inquiries from interested folks, or simply wander through the crowd passing out a brochure to event attendees and answering their questions.
 From your own experience, you tell others about our performances, our volunteer opportunities, our marvelous inter-generational community.
 We’ll have plenty of materials on hand to share, but it’s your personal touch that makes all the difference.
 At some events we will be selling CDs or a few other items, so you’ll handle those transactions, too.
 (Staff are always nearby to help you out.)

 Props Running Crew

-This crew manages the props, setting the stage for each act and making sure cast members get what they need when they need it during the show.
+Give props to this crew, they make things happen!
+The Props Running Crew manages the props, setting the stage for each act and making sure cast members get what they need when they need it during the show.
 The crew consists of about eight members (adults, teens, and older kids, generally 12 years old and up); members must attend at least one of the weekend rehearsals in November, every tech rehearsal, and every show.
 We will make every effort to work around one or two conflicts, but would prefer you commit to the entire run.
 If possible, the crew may get the opportunity to watch one show from the audience, but you can watch every show from the wings!

 Please Note: Because of the small size of the crew, slots for new volunteers are few but please contact the Volunteer Manager if you are interested.